LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 File changes for EMC classicladder 7.124 from original 7.124 Jan.
 2007

+arith_eval.c/.h:
+--- backported fix from version 7.126 to fix a crash if varible number is not a number
+--- changed printf to rtapi_print on line 414

 arrays.c:
 --- changed extensively.
 Removed most allocation code besides what EMC needs for realtime and user programs.
 --- added #ifndef RTAPI around INCLUDE of files.h which caused error in realtime (no directory access in realtime)